-Balancer offers value to all parts of the liquidity ecosystem — a self-balancing portfolio for investors, a deep liquidity source for traders, and an efficient bootstrapping tool for issuers.
+Balancer offers value to all parts of the liquidity ecosystem — a self-balancing portfolio for liquidity providers, a deep liquidity source for traders, and flexible platform for developers.

 There are no implementations on Tron, or any other networks.
 Balancer Labs has awarded grants to teams developing on Near and Algorand; however, these are exploratory grants, and does not imply that there are working versions of Balancer Protocol on these systems.

 The team behind the Balancer Protocol (Balancer Labs) has been in the DeFi space for a while, and started Balancer as a research project in early 2018.

 They have proven that they can ship and maintain a successful DeFi product that is driven by decentralized governance.
 The team has shown that they respect and care about the ethos of the industry.
 This collaborative mindset made them built Snapshot, an open-source tool that allows for gasless voting which became the de-facto standard for decentralized governance voting with 800 projects using it as of writing.

 Currently there are ~30 Balancer Labs employees, consisting of developers, integrations, marketing, business development, and more.